-A bit of a backstory, my uncle (the good one, not the one in this story) and his family is living in Australia for more than 20 years now.
+A bit of a backstory, my uncle (the good one, not the one in this story) and his family are living in Australia for more than 20 years now.
 Fortunately, he is working at Bond University so he recommended that school.
 Just like any other university requirements abroad, if you are coming from the Philippines and you want to finish your degree abroad, you need to study at least 1 year in a university in the Philippines.

 That was the plan.

 It was December 2008, I was exploring the school’s website, pictures and videos then I stumbled upon this program – Bond College Foundation Program.
-This program is designed for international students and it provides an academic preparation for students who want to start and finish undergraduate study.
+This program is designed for international students and it provides academic preparation for students who want to start and finish the undergraduate study.

 Anyway, since I can only talk to my dad through email during that time, I sent him one and told him about the program.